pedroassis/node-dependency/README.md

 ```

 ## Error Handling
-If you declare a class or function with an dependency that does not exists in the container, NDI will display a message on your console warning you what class has missing dependencies and which are its names.
+If you declare a class or function with an dependency that does not exists in the container, node-dependency will display a message on your console warning you what class has missing dependencies and which are its names.

 Example:
 	Could not declare BuildingsHandler because of missing dependencies.